sgothel/pi-gen/doc/filesystem-layout.md

 Whenever a system has been booted, it shall determine whether it is working.

-If working, it shall remove the files (if exists):
+If working, it shall remove the files (if exists), signaling acceptance of the new system:

 * `/boot/sys_last`
-* `boot/sys_cntr`
+* `/boot/sys_cntr`

-Now the new system has been accepted.

-Otherwise the system shall reboot.
+Otherwise the system shall reboot to initiate a fallback.

 A system may also initiate a fallback on its own, by copying the desired `/boot/<sys_fallback>/config.txt` to `/boot/config.txt`.